bayazitdeniz/tron-forge/README.md

 ## Visualization Description
 *How should we understand an instance of your model and what your custom visualization shows?*
+- The electrum framework allows us to model a trace of transitions between different states that at a certain point in time link by a loop.
+These transitions are between boards with valid moves (which is depicted by the moveTo/moveUp/moveDown/moveLeft/moveRight predicates included in the traces transitions).

+- **left side**: the left side of our visualization shows a point in the trace (the loop buttons in the left panel can help you navigate through them).
+The visualization requires a validBoard (guaranteed by the validBoard predicate on the start state in traces) so visualizations that might not be clear to the user are: players on the same place as other players, players on walls etc.

+- **right side**: the right side of our visualization shows the last state of the board meaning when a player is losing (a losingStutter[currPlayer] state).
+This allows the user to understand the outcome of the trace without having to click forward many times.

 ## Assumptions
 *What assumptions did you make about scope?
 What are the limits of your model?*